sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 username: admin
 password: password

-With the Jenkins GUI, I could verify that the spun-up worker (1 in the variable.tf file by default) successfully integrated with the Jenkins master.
+With the Jenkins GUI, I could verify that the spun-up worker (in the variable.tf file by default) successfully integrated with the Jenkins master.

 Note: For getting the DNS part to work, I need to provide a publicly routed domain.